mpayumo/book-recommender-model/README.md

 ### Pearson R

-Modeling starts out with a
+Modeling began with Pearson correlation as a basic form of model, allowing us to recommend the top 10 most rated books as well as pick out those that are strongly correlated with

 ### Algorithms